jrmycanady/nokiahealth/README.md

 # Go library for the Nokia Health API

-This is a go library that allows easy access to the Nokia Health API (https://developer.health.nokia.com/api/doc)
+This is a go library that allows easy access to the Nokia Health API (https://developer.health.nokia.com/api/doc).
+More detailed documentation can be found in the godocs (https://godoc.org/github.com/jrmycanady/nokiahealth).

 **NOTICE** - Looking for users with data from various withings devices.
 Currently only testing against an account with a withings scale.